In My Online Stores on March 4, 2013 at 9:19 am

 To go to the store, click HERE -

-Retro Pottery Net is my busiest and largest blog, with over 4,000 readers per week.
-The focus is on Retro, Modernist, Mid Century, Funky and Vintage Pottery and Tableware from Scandinavia (mainly Denmark), United Kingdom, Europe and Australia – including studio pottery of the twentieth century.
+Retro Pottery Net is my busiest and largest site, with over 4,000 readers per week.
+The focus is on Retro, Modernist, Mid Century, and Vintage Ceramics from Scandinavia (mainly Denmark), United Kingdom, and Australia – including studio pottery of the twentieth century.
+The site is an ever growing, ever expanding knowledge repository for 20th century ceramics.

 My love of pottery and ceramics started when I was a teenager in high school – you can read my first posts on the blog to see the story.
 This love of pottery has continued to the present day through various career changes along the way.
 I also run a successful shop on eBay dealing mainly in Retro Ceramics from the mid 20th Century – especially Danish, British and Australian – The links are on the blog.
 It never ceases to amaze me that practically every week I find something new that I didn’t know about before.